Dok4440/dotfiles/README.md

   use_primary_selection_as_input = false
 ```

+## /etc/
+Files that start with "etc_" in this repository can be savely moved to `/etc/`, they're simple configurations that I wanted to add to the dotfiles.
+Look them through, they're unrelated to the other config files and thus optional.

 <hr/>

 *This guide was written by Dok4440, want to show appreciation?
 Give this repository a star!*